-- ECDC evaluates the implementation of the long-term surveillance strategy 2008-2013 to identify and address possible shortcomings. - 2 ECDC commissions an external evaluation of: - the TESSy platform, its architecture, functionality and user acceptability to guide future system upgrades; - the more general set-up, carrying out and public health usefulness of EU surveillance. - 3 ECDC shares all evaluation results, practical implications and suggested next steps with relevant external stakeholders.
+- ECDC commissions an external evaluation of: - the TESSy platform, its architecture, functionality and user acceptability to guide future system upgrades; - the more general set-up, carrying out and public health usefulness of EU surveillance. - 2 ECDC shares all evaluation results, practical implications and suggested next steps with relevant external stakeholders.